Harsh-812/-Users-harshitha-Housing-Price-Prediction/README.md

 # Housing Price Prediction Analysis

 ### Project Overview
-This project focuses on developing a predictive model for housing prices based on various features of the houses.
-The model aims to accurately forecast the selling price of homes in a given area, using a dataset that includes details such as square footage, number of bedrooms, number of bathrooms, location, and more.
+This project focuses on recommending a predictive model for housing prices based on various features of the houses.
+The recommemded model aims to forecast the selling price of homes in a given area, using a dataset that includes details such as square footage, number of bedrooms, number of bathrooms, location, and more.
 The project encompasses data preprocessing, exploratory data analysis (EDA), feature engineering, model selection, training, and evaluation to ensure the highest possible accuracy and efficiency.
 <hr>

 ### Tools and Technologies